arthexis/Tome/Mysteries/Principia/README.md

 # The Tetragram of Power

 Each magus must become an Initiatie in at least four basic _Principia_ of Magic.
-These four Mysteries are also collectivelly known as the Tetragram of Power, the Squared Circle or the Sacred Cardinal:
+These four Mysteries are also collectivelly known as the Tetragram of Power, the Squared Circle or the Sacred Cardinal.

+They are listed in order of complexity:

-- Velos: Mystery of Shrouds
+* Velos: Mystery of Shrouds
-- Copas: Mystery of Vessels
+* Copas: Mystery of Vessels
-- Hilos: Mystery of Threads
-- Dagas: Mystery of Daggers
+* Dagas: Mystery of Daggers
+* Hilos: Mystery of Threads

 As the Initiate's understanding of each Mystery in the Square increases, they will become able to combine them into complex rituals to achieve more advanced Magics.